 Shelter Rentals and Park Use Agreements

-As of October 1, shelter rentals and other park use agreements are available.
-Gatherings are limited to 50 people, per the governor's executive order.
+As of October 1, 2020, shelter rentals and other park use agreements are available.

 Playgrounds at parks managed by Wake County Parks, Recreation and Open Space are open to the public.
 Visitors are encouraged to maintain physical distance, wear masks or cloth face coverings, and wash or sanitize their hands often.
 Capacity limits are posted near each playground.